kaisadilla/judith/.info/spec.md

 However, since non-`Dynamic` objects cannot have non-`String` members, using a non-`String` expression in a dynamic access in anything other than a `Dynamic` object will result in a compile-time warning, as the value is guaranteed to be `undefined`.

-The return value of this operation is `unknown | undefined`, as it is not possible to determine at compile time if the value is defined or not, nor the type of the value if it would be defined.
+The return value of this operation is `Any | undefined`, as it is not possible to determine at compile time if the value is defined or not, nor the type of the value if it would be defined.

 ```judith
 const val = person.[field]